-- Be alert to your surroundings and know where the exits are - Expect others to join the meeting - Where possible face your exit.
-Make sure your exit route is clear - If you are visiting someone's home, you must take another volunteer with you. - Consider the following: - Are there any animals that could make you feel uncomfortable?
-You could always ask for them to be placed in another room - Check where the doors are and how they open - Don't enter if you have any concerns - Only take what you need with you and do not spread your belongings around so you can leave quickly if you want to.
+- Be alert to your surroundings and know where the exits are. - Expect others to join the meeting. - Where possible face your exit.
+Make sure your exit route is clear. - If you are visiting someone's home, you must take another volunteer with you. - Consider the following: - Are there any animals that could make you feel uncomfortable?
+You could always ask for them to be placed in another room. - Remember that new sexual harassment laws apply to volunteers and if you feel uncomfortable in a situation at an event, you can raise a concern with us using our non-inclusive and discriminatory behaviours form - Check where the doors are and how they open. - Don't enter if you have any concerns. - Only take what you need with you and do not spread your belongings around so you can leave quickly if you want to.